 You can ask them about prison life if you want.
 Just see what kind of things they are able to do and what they miss the most from the outside.
 For example, they may be able to participate in craft projects or something like that.

 At some point in the pen-pal relationship, you may want to ask yourself what your calling is.
 Were you meant to help this inmate in some way, bring them a positive change to their life, perhaps?
-How do you think the Lord could use you to reach this person or other people like him or her?
+How do you think the Lord could use you to reach this person or other people like them?
 What is your mission in being involved in this worthy cause?
-No hyphen required, and it is also acceptable to make it one word!

 The most important thing for you to do is to lift them up in your thoughts and prayers.
 Reach them from your heart.